-- a.
+a.
 Montana allows a deduction for Section 243 dividends at the same percentage as the federal deduction.
 This deduction must be reported on this line.
 For water's edge filers only-dividends received from 80/20 companies are allowed at 100 percent.
-See 15-31-325, MCA. - b.
-Nonapportionable Income (for multi-state taxpayers only)-Nonapportionable income means all income that is apportionable under the Constitution of the United States and is not allocated under the laws of this state, including: income arising from transactions and activity in the regular course of the taxpayer's trade or business; income arising from tangible and intangible property if the acquisition, management, employment, development, or disposition of the property is or was related to the operation of the taxpayer's trade or business; and any income that would be allocable to this state under the Constitution of the United States but that is apportioned rather than allocated pursuant to the laws of this state.
-See 15-31-302, MCA, Gains or losses from the sale of capital or business assets, dividends, interest, rents, or royalties are apportionable income unless it can be clearly classified as nonapportionable income.
+See 15-31-325, MCA.

+- b.
+Nonapportionable Income (for multi-state taxpayers only)- Nonapportionable income is defined as any income that is not considered apportionable.
+Report all nonapportionable income on this line.
 Include a statement or schedule that describes each type of nonapportionable income and that explains in detail why you consider that income to be nonapportionable.
-Report all nonapportionable income on this line. - Report all nonapportionable income on this line See ARM 42.26.206 through 42.26.208. - c.
+For reference, apportionable income means all income that is apportionable under the Constitution of the United States and is not allocated under the laws of this state, including: - income arising from transactions and activity in the regular course of the taxpayer's trade or business - income arising from tangible and intangible property if the acquisition, management, employment, development, or disposition of the property is or was related to the operation of the taxpayer's trade or business - any income that would be allocable to this state under the Constitution of the United States but that is apportioned rather than allocated pursuant to the laws of this state.
+See 15-31-302, MCA.

+Gains or losses from the sale of capital or business assets, dividends, interest, rents, or royalties are apportionable income unless it can be clearly classified as nonapportionable income See ARM 42.26.206 through 42.26.208.

+- c.
 You may deduct an additional 10 percent of the corporation's costs for the purchase of recycled material on this line, as computed on Form RCYL.
 Include a copy of Form RCYL.
 See 15-32-610, MCA. - d.
 Multi-state corporations must enter the income or loss of all their non-unitary corporations that are included in the federal consolidated group on this line.
 Include a statement or schedule of the non-unitary corporations and explain in detail why you consider the corporations to be non-unitary.
 Include a by-company schedule reconciling to the income/loss reported on this line. - e.
-For water's edge filers only: Enter on this line the total of federal line 28 income or loss of all 80/20 companies and include a supporting by-company schedule reconciling to the income/loss reported on this line.
+For water's edge filers only: Enter on this line the total of federal line 28 income or loss of all 80/20 companies and include a supporting by-company schedule reconciling to the income/loss reported on this line. - f.

-- f.
 A capital loss must be deducted in the year incurred.
 Enter the amount of capital loss incurred during the tax period that has not already been deducted on the corporation's federal tax return.
-Include federal Schedule D. See 15-31-114(1)(b), MCA. - g.
-Report on this line any other allowable deductions and include a detailed schedule. - h.
-Examples of other reductions: - The amount of contributions made by a small business to its independent liability fund.
-See 33-27-117(1), MCA. - j.
-A portion of an investment made in a building for the purpose of conserving energy.
+Include federal Schedule D. See 15-31-114(1)(b), MCA.

+g.
+Report on this line any other allowable deductions and include a detailed schedule.

+Examples of other reductions:

+- The amount of contributions made by a small business to its independent liability fund.
+See 33-27-117(1), MCA. - A portion of an investment made in a building for the purpose of conserving energy.
 To qualify, the building must be used in the corporation's business and the result of the investment must show a substantial reduction in the amount of energy needed to render the building usable.
-See 15-32-103, MCA. - k.
-Documented expenses for the donation of mineral exploration information to the Montana Tech Foundation.
-See 15-32-510, MCA.
+See 15-32-103, MCA.

-Line 4-Adjusted Taxable Income.
+Line 4 - Adjusted Taxable Income.
 Add lines 1 and 2, then subtract line 3; enter the total on this line.
 See ARM 42.26.301 through 313 for more information on the water's edge filing method.